WICG/scheduling-apis/explainers/prioritized-post-task.md

 Priority inversions occur whenever higher priority work depends on lower priority work, so simply by introducing priorities introduces this risk.
-But the lack of preemption on the web creates a different a fundamentally different situation compared to other platforms.
+But the lack of preemption on the web creates a fundamentally different situation compared to other platforms.
 The combination of priorities, mutually exclusive access to resources (e.g. locks), and preemption necessitate a system-level solution to priority inversions.
 But this is not the case on the web since tasks are not preemptible.

 There is, however, a risk of priority inversions in application code.
 Two scenarios we have identified are: